sanjitc/Cloud-Pak-for-Data/Upgrade/CPD 5.1.1 to 5.2.2/CPD_Upgrade_511_to_522.md

 ```

 ### Requirements
+#### 1 Confirm hotfixes from 5.1.1 are coded in 5.2.2.

+#### 2 Verify if any custom configuration changes from 5.1.1 are still required in 5.2.2.

 #### 1 Backup of the cluster is done.
 Backup your Cloud Pak for Data cluster before the upgrade. <br>
 **Note:**